History of copyright law of the United States: Copyright Act of 1790

 The Congress first exercised its copyright powers with the Copyright Act of 1790.
 This act granted authors the exclusive right to publish and vend "maps, charts and books" for a term of 14 years.
 This 14-year term was renewable for one additional 14-year term, if the author was alive at the end of the first time.
 With exception of the provision on maps and charts the Copyright Act of 1790 is copied almost verbatim from the Statute of Anne.

 The 1790 Act did not regulate other kinds of writings, such as musical compositions or newspapers and specifically noted that it did not prohibit copying the works of foreign authors.
-Foreign works were still unprotected after the 1831 and 1870 Copright Acts, though from the 1820s the US started entering into bilateral agreements with other countries.
+Foreign works were still unprotected after the 1831 and 1870 Copyright Acts, though from the 1820s the US started entering into bilateral agreements with other countries.
 The Chace Act of 1891 enforced copyright of all foreign countries who reciprocally protected US copyright.
 Various groups representing the interests of British authors had made petitions regarding copyright in 1837, 1838, 1853, 1868, 1870, 1878, and 1880.

 The vast majority of writings were never registered.
 Between 1790 and 1799, of approximately 13,000 titles published in the United States, only 556 works were registered.
 Under the 1790 Act, federal copyright protection was only granted if the author met certain "statutory formalities."
 For example, authors were required to include a proper copyright notice.
 If formalities were not met, the work immediately entered into the public domain.

 And while musical compositions were not explicitly protected by the 1790 Act, its protection of "books" encompassed printed musical works.
 The first registration of a copyright in a musical composition in the United States was The Kentucky Volunteer in 1794.
 However, later accounts of the 1790 Act frequently misunderstand this point.